Volumes of subset Minkowski sums and the Lyusternik region: Main Results

-We name these regions after L. A. Lyusternik in honor of his pioneering role \cite{Lus35} in the study of volumes of Minkowski sums, especially when dealing with sets that are not necessarily convex.
+We name these regions (we will use the description as a collection of set functions or as a collection of points in $(\Rpl)^{2^{M}}$ interchangeably, but this will always be obvious by context) after L. A. Lyusternik in honor of his pioneering role \cite{Lus35} in the study of volumes of Minkowski sums, especially when dealing with sets that are not necessarily convex.
 Clearly, any inequality that relates volumes of different subset sums gives a bound on the Lyusternik region.
 Conversely, knowing the Lyusternik region is equivalent, in principle, to knowing all volume inequalities that hold for Minkowski sums of general collections of compact sets, and all that do not.

 Let $(\collS,\beta)$ be a {\it weighted hypergraph} on a set $T$, i.e., a collection $\collS$ of subsets of $T$ (which we may think of as ``hyperedges''), together with a weight function $\beta:\collS \to \Rpl$ that assigns weight $\beta_S=\beta(S)$ to each set $\setS$ in $\collS$.
 We say that $(\collS,\beta)$ is a {\it fractional partition} of $T$ if for each $i\in T$, we have $\sum_{S\in \collS:\, i\in S} \beta_S=1$.
 These conditions can be phrased as a single one, using the characteristic functions $\mathbf1_S:T\to \{0,1\}$, as $\sum_{S\in \collS} \beta_S \mathbf1_S={\mathbf 1}_{T}=1.$